qfpl/blog/content/drafts/reflex/growing-a-date-picker-1.md

 - Only handle selecting a date, not a time.
 - Display a text input field for manual date entry.
-- Accept a configurable format for both the date and the list of days in the relevant month.
+- Accept a configurable format for both the date and the day.
+- Use the given date format for parsing, validation, and printing.

 - Display buttons to move to the next/previous month.
 - Display a list of days for the month that correctly matches the latest valid input date.